malloydata/malloy/docs/_src/language/expressions.md

 <!-- * `> 5 & < 10` -->
 <!-- * `'CA' | 'NY'` -->

 Conditions can be logically combined with the two alternation operators, `&` and `|`.
-These are different from `and` and `or` in that they operate on conditions which return boolean vlues, rather than boolean values directly.
+These are different from `and` and `or` in that they operate on conditions which return boolean values, rather than boolean values directly.

 The _union alternation_ operator `|` represents the logical union of two conditions.
 An expression like `x | y` can be read "if either `x` or `y`."
 For example `= 'CA' | = 'NY'` represents the condition "is either CA or NY".

 The _conjunction alternation_ operator `&` represents the logical conjunction of two conditions.
 An expression like "`x & y` can be read "if both `x` and `y`."
 For example, `> 5 & < 10` represents the condition "is greater than 5 and less than 10".

 Values can be used directly with the alternation operators, in which case the operator is assumed to be `=`.
 For example, `'CA' | 'NY'` is equivalent to `= 'CA' | = 'NY'`.
 ### Application

 <!-- * `state: 'CA'` -->